-But even in cases where there is no possibility of conflict between two people, we still refrain from going for the extremes.
-This fact was brought to marketers’ knowledge back in 1982 by Joel Huber, John W. Payne, and Christopher Puto in their article published in the Journal of Consumer Research.
+The decoy effect was brought to marketers’ knowledge back in 1982 by Joel Huber, John W. Payne, and Christopher Puto in their article published in the Journal of Consumer Research.

 What is decoy pricing

-We can’t assume that all the shoppers would choose the middle way, but the majority of shoppers tend to do so.
 What’s the reason for our disposition towards the middle way option?

 When it comes to the most expensive of the three, once again, our subconscious mind steps in and tells us that the extra features are unnecessary, or not worth the extra money.
+So we go for the middle option.

-Integrate this tactic into your store
+Integrating this tactic into an online store

 Moreover, you can also create several bundles that are priced differently, and make sure that the middle option is more attractive than the others.